AY2122S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

 This `State` instance is like a snapshot of the PlaceBook at a certain moment.

 In order to manage the different states, we have a `HistoryStates` class which has a data structure inside to store all the `State`.
-Stack and linked list are ususlly used to store the history states.
+Stack and linked list are usually used to store the history states.
 In PlaceBook, we use a linked list in `HistoryStates`.
 After the execution of a normal command, a new `State` instance is created, and then we add this new `State` to the end of the linked list in `HistoryStates`.
 When an `undo` command is encountered, we simply remove the last node of the linked list, so the current state pointer points to the previous node.
 When there are no more nodes in the linked list except the initial state, the `undo` command cannot be executed and the `HistoryStates` will thrown a `NoHistoryStates` exception.